RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 The asset size difference between 2 top-performing FDIC-insured banks and MFIN.

 The CEOs of the two ~$75 billion asset banks were paid $5.8 and $5.7 million in combined cash pay for FYE22 and FYE23.
-MFIN’s President was paid $8.3 million.⁶
+MFIN’s President was paid $8.3 million in cash pay.⁶

 Medallion Financial